HuaiJoe/pular-bash-runtime/docs/3-instructions.md

 #### 3. Deploy bash runtime

 ```
-Before you apply the statefulset specifation file (locate in scripts directory),if it is very important to assure that container image and env parameter is correct.
+Before you apply the statefulset specifation file (locate in scripts directory),it is very important to assure that container image and env parameter is correct.

 $ kubectl apply -f pulsar-bash-runtime-statefulset.yaml
 service/pulsar-bash-runtime created